As with most nations, there are certain entry restrictions when visiting Sri Lanka. Most foreign nationals cannot enter without a

 Sri Lanka Ethical Tourism: How to Enjoy Responsible Animal Watching in Sri Lanka

 The island of Sri Lanka, just south of India, is by many considered a paradise: UNESCO Heritage sites, idyllic beaches, lush forests, and friendly people make it for an unforgettable holiday destination.

 Sri Lanka is also a biodiversity hotspot.
-Lovers of nature from all around the world get their Sri Lankan visa for a chance to see elephants, monkeys, leopards, dolphins, and countless more animal species.
+Lovers of nature from all around the world get their Sri Lankan ETA for a chance to see elephants, monkeys, leopards, dolphins, and countless more animal species.